leap-stc/leap-stc.github.io/docs/data/data_catalog.md

 ## Data accessability

-[LEAP data][where-data-lives] is either stored on a Google cloud account (GCS) or on an Open Storage Network (OSN) pod.
+[LEAP data][where-data-lives] is either stored on a Google Cloud account (GCS) or on an Open Storage Network (OSN) pod.
 Data hosted on GCS is only available for access through the LEAP authenticated [JupyterHub][leap-jupyter-hub].
 Data hosted on the OSN pod is publicly accessible and has no egress cost.

 ## Data Viewer